 State employees.
 The Kentucky Financial and Administration Cabinet may prohibit state employees from carrying firearms and ammunition in vehicles when transporting persons under their supervision or jurisdiction.

 Private employers.
 The statute does not prevent private employers from prohibiting firearms or ammunition in buildings.
-Employers may ask a person carrying firearms or ammunition on their facility to ...
+Employers may ask a person carrying firearms or ammunition on ...